PAWinTX/Telco_Customer_Churn_with_Python/README.md

 # telco-customer-churn
 Analysis of Watson Analytic customer telecommunications data to determine why customers are churning and develop a model to identify at risk customers.

 This Python 3.6 code was developed for an analytics course and it is shared here in the hope that it may assist others on their analytic and Python learning journey.
 I inserted many comments to assist with understanding my thought process.
-Feel free to ask any questions or provide any feedback – there’s always a better way!
+Feel free to ask any questions or provide feedback – there’s always a better way!

 The course featured these very broad objectives:
 1) Successfully scrape the customer data from the internet.